vincentbernat/eudyptula-boot/README.md

 is also the name of a [challenge for the Linux kernel][].

 This utility is aimed at development only.
 This is a hack.
-It relies on AUFS and 9P to build the root filesystem from the running system.
+It relies on AUFS/overlayfs and 9P to build the root filesystem from the running system.

 [Eudyptula]: http://en.wikipedia.org/wiki/Eudyptula
 [challenge for the Linux kernel]: http://eudyptula-challenge.org/